MasonSkill/devops-jenkins-course/README.md

     docker system prune --all --force --volumes

-# Section 3: Jenkins Plugins and Tools Configuration
+# Topic 3: Jenkins Plugins and Tools Configuration

 ## Docker Pipeline plugin
 The plugin is used to run docker in pipeline